StevensND/ghidra-port-mods-guide/Aspect Ratio Mod Guide/readme.md

 - **[Python](https://www.python.org/downloads/)**: We're going to use Python scripts that will do the work for us and save us a lot of time.

-You don't need to have knowledge of Python, but in order to use the scripts you need to have it installed.
+You don't need to have knowledge of Python but in order to use the scripts you need to have it installed.

 - **[Ryujinx](https://ryujinx.org/download)**: We're going to use Ryujinx to extract the ExeFS files that we will analyze and use in Ghidra/IDA.